The Best Educational Kids Shows to Stream During School Closures | TV Guide

 Watch it on: Amazon Prime

-Even the littlest tykes can learn a little something during their time at home with this animated series which combines music and colors to create a soothing little world for babies and toddlers alike. - Amanda Bell
+Even the littlest tykes can learn something during their time at home with this animated series which combines music and colors to create a soothing visual world for babies and toddlers alike. - Amanda Bell

 Sesame Street